March 2022 Update

 Convert the existing 8 pickleball courts back to two tennis courts (no demolition required).

-Rebuild the Swiggart (clay) and Carol Baily (concrete) courts, expanding the footprint to include 2 new post-tensioned concrete tennis courts and 8 properly-spaced pickleball courts, all with gel-coat.
+Rebuild the 3 clay and the Carol Baily concrete courts, expanding the footprint to include 4 new post-tensioned concrete tennis courts and 8 properly-spaced pickleball courts, all with gel-coat.

 Expand the parking lot; finish coat the north end.

-Finish out the Welcome Center, including front desk, pro shop, locker rooms, office & meeting spaces.
+Fit out the Welcome Center, including front desk, pro shop, locker rooms, office, and shared community and social spaces.

 Finish coat the south end of the expanded parking lot.